ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - enables **frequency-based filtering** and prioritization using population submissions (though less extensive than [gnomAD](#gnomad))
 - cross-referenced by most major bioinformatics tools and databases

+Tools like `GATK`, `bcftools`, `SnpEff`, `VEP`, and `ANNOVAR` use dbSNP data to annotate known variants, filter common SNPs, or compare against population frequencies in pipelines for variant calling and functional interpretation.
 </div>

 {% include accordion title="Limitations" class=" " controls="dbsnp-3" icon=false %}